xindi-dumbledore/Basic-Machine-Learning/Dropout.md

 	a_l = np.multiply(a_l, d_l) # zeroing out activations for some neurons according to d_l
 	a_l /= keep_prob # normalization, key to inverted dropout
 ```
+Note: we divide the final number by `keep_prob` so that the overall sum of the neuron values remains the same with and without dropout.

 ### Testing
 Don't use dropout